st3v/brushes/README.md

 # brushes
-Generative Algorithm that produces Drawing by emulating Brushes
+Generative Algorithm that produces "drawings" by emulating Brushes